 “A very shocking affair took place last night in Bolton, … Part of the performance consists of a ‘lion hunt,’ during the course of which five large lions are put through a variety of movements by a man, dressed in a French uniform, whose name is given in the bills as [Massarti], but whose real name is Thomas Macarte. … Last night, about half-past ten o’clock, the last representation in connection with the ‘farewell visit’ of the establishment was given, and during its progression Macarte slipped and fell to the floor while engaged in a large cage with the five full grown lions.
 One of the largest of the animals, a black Barbary lion, immediately sprang upon him with a terrific roar and was quickly followed by its companions.
 A horrible scene ensued.
 Within the den a frightful tragedy was enacted, the cries of the unhappy man struggling in the fangs of the savage brutes, being scarcely heard amid their roaring.
 Outside the cage a scene scarcely less appalling was witnessed. in the large assemblage of visitors, stalwart men shrieked, women tore their hair and fainted, and many were unable to seek their homes until a considerable time had elapsed.
 Macarte was rescued from the lions as quickly as possible but ere this could be done he was frightful torn by their teeth and claws, his legs, head, and hands being lacerated to such a degree that the flesh was completely torn away from the bones.”

-A slightly different version was given by a Salford visitor who attended the show.
+A slightly different version about the incident involving Massarati the lion tamer was given by a Salford visitor who attended the show.
 His eye-witness account stated:

 “[T]he ‘tamer’ was just finishing his performance, part of which seemed to consist in his falling on the floor, while the lions ran growling round him, and in his thrusting a sword into the mouth of one of the lions.
 The latter act appears … to have infuriated the animal concerned, and it immediately jumped on Macarte, and began dragging him round the den.
 Three of the other lions joined at once in the attack, but the largest and finest of the group crouched himself up in a corner of the den and took no part in the horrible affray.
 Macarte on being seized defended himself with mortal desperation, stabbing his assailants right and left, but the thrusts of the sword seemed only to augment, the fury of the brutes.
 Attempts were made by the menagerie attendants to beat off the lions, and several shots were fired into the den, apparently without ball, but for ten minutes the horrible scene continued.
 Nobody dared to enter the den, and poor Macarte had to fight with his brute antagonists literally single-handed.
 Not until an iron partition had been thrust violently between the man and the lions, so as to shut the latter off into a separate cage as it were, was the dreadful struggle ended.”

 Typically, hot irons were used as a defense strategy to control the lions and were prepared beforehand.
 These same irons were also sometimes used as props but were usually “kept leaning against, lying under, and inserted in a large fire, which was always burning in an open-grated cage on the floor of the menagerie, immediately opposite the lions’ carriage.”
-Unfortunately, on this day, the irons were not readied, which delayed Massarti getting help.
+Unfortunately, on this day, the irons were not readied.
+This lack of preparation then delayed Massarti the lion tamer from getting help.
 Furthermore, when the hot irons were finally brandished, Massarti’s escape proved to be only temporary because before the iron door could be closed to separate the lions from the injured man, a lion grabbed him by the foot, dragged him beyond the door, and all the lions preceded to attack him anew.

-During the attack, Massarti was not the only one who suffered an injury.
+During the attack, Massarti the lion tamer was not the only one who suffered an injury.
 The lions were injured too when an agent named Birchall attempted to help, as did a butcher named Brierscliffe.

 “[He] thrust at the lions with a pickel, forcing the prongs up to the hilt in the neck of one, and causing it to yell with pain, and to turn its attention to its own safety; another he endeavoured to stab in the heart, but the prongs glanced off at the shoulder bone; while a third received sundry wounds about the face.”

 As news of the lion attack spread, everyone had an opinion.
 In fact, there was much speculation about whether the attack was the lion’s fault or Massarti’s.
-One leading newspaper of the time reported on the catastrophe and noted:
+One leading newspaper of the time, The Bolton Evening News, reported on the catastrophe and noted: